gotway/gotway/README.md

 ### Quickstart

-We will need microservices to route to in order to test gotway, you can deploy some by running:
+We will need microservices to route to in order to test Gotway, you can deploy some by running:

 ```bash
 helm upgrade --install gotway gotway/gotway --set examples.enabled=true